I've been listening to podcasts since I bought my first iPod in 2005.

-Side Note: I produce 2 tech shows.
+Side Note: I host and produce 2 tech podcasts.
 Check them out if you’re interested.

 Three nerds discussing tech, Apple, programming, and loosely related matters.